This post was last updated on October, 31st 2022

 Another typical French starter – which can also be appreciated as a main dish – is the escargots de Bourgogne.

-Also called “Escargots au Beurre persillé”, they are cooked with a delicious parsley and garlic butter.
+Also called “Escargots au Beurre persillé”, they’re cooked in a delicious parsley and garlic butter.

 The snails are presented in their shells with a little skewer and served in a special escargot tray, usually in porcelain, with several indentations.